timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

 * This is Power Turtle; a batteries included REPL
-* The first lesson presents the Logo commands: forward, left, right
+* The first lesson
-* Then describes combining commands into new commands
-* And shows how to repeat commands
-* Users don't have to worry about tools and dependencies to get started.

 * I'll quickly show you the capabilities of Power Turtle
-* In freestyle mode you can choose from several canvases
+* Freestyle mode

-  - Turtle you have seen already; it's great for drawing geometric shapes
+  - Turtle

     (do